octobercms/docs/advanced-console.md

     composer create-project october/october --prefer-dist

+Open the file **app/config/app.php** and set the following array values:

+    'url' => 'http://yourwebsite.com', // Your website address

+    'key' => 'UNIQUE_ENCRYPTION_KEY',  // Pick a unique encryption key

+Open the file **app/config/cms.php** and set the following array values:

+    'activeTheme' => 'demo',           // Enter the active theme to use

+    'backendUri' => '/backend',        // Optional, customise your backend URL

+Open the file **app/config/database.php** and set the database configuration values.

-Next, run the CLI installation wizard and follow the prompts:
+Next, run the CLI update process, this will build the database tables:

+    php artisan october:up

+<a name="console-install"></a>
+## Console updating

+#### Updating October via Composer

+This will connect to the repository and pull updates for the core and any other composer installed packages.

+    composer update

+#### Updating October via the Update Gateway

+This will connect to the October gateway and update the core and all installed plugins.

-    php artisan october:install
+    php artisan october:update

 <a name="utility"></a>
-## Utility commands
+## Plugin development

-#### Updating October
+#### Updating all plugins

-This will update October's core and any installed plugins.
+This will update all installed plugins.

-    php artisan october:update
+    php artisan october:up

 #### Installing a plugin

-This will download and install the plugin called `AuthorName.PluginName`
+This will download and install the plugin called `AuthorName.PluginName`.

-    php artisan plugin:add AuthorName.PluginName
+    php artisan plugin:install AuthorName.PluginName

 #### Removing a plugin

 This will destroy the plugin's database entries and delete the plugin files from the filesystem.

-    php artisan plugin:remove AuthorName.PluginName
+    php artisan plugin:uninstall AuthorName.PluginName

-#### Recreating a plugin
+#### Update a single plugin

-Useful for development, this will pack down the Plugin database and rebuild it
+Useful for development, this will update a single plugin.

-    php artisan plugin:rebuild AuthorName.PluginName
+    php artisan plugin:update AuthorName.PluginName